Pennsylvania Auto Credit logo

 Sir Finance Corporation

-Family-owned Chicago lender offering personal loans to employed individuals with same-day approval, no credit check required, and direct deposit verification.
+Family-owned Chicago lender offering personal loans to employed individuals with provider-stated same-day approval timing, eligibility claim to verify, and direct deposit verification.

-Best for: Full-time employees with stable direct deposit income and at least one year employment history, Chicago-area residents needing immediate cash who prefer in-person service
+Profile signals: Full-time employees with stable direct deposit income and at least one year employment history, Chicago-area residents researching short-term cash access who prefer in-person service

 Financial Wellness Guides